IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/investigation-overview.md

 - Guarantee that the accumulation will not recur after cleanup.
 - Determine that every 72-byte WNF registration on every Windows version is safe to remove.

 External tracing can add evidence beyond the built-in scripts.
-On the reproducible host, Procmon identified the `DsmSvc` / `DeviceSetupManager.dll` → `ZwCreateWnfStateName` creation path.
+On the reproduction host, Procmon identified the `DsmSvc` / `DeviceSetupManager.dll` → `ZwCreateWnfStateName` creation path.

 The remediation tool is intentionally narrow and should remain that way.